 (e) Technical Data includes internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website (such as smart phones, laptops or desktops).

-(f) Information about how you use our website, including your traffic data
+(f) Information about how you use our website, including your traffic data and browsing history.

 (g) Your correspondence and feedback to us

 |If you are another person whose personal data was provided to us by users, we process your:||

 |If you are a website user, we collect your:||